 - 10.1.
 Definition of Advanced Distributed Learning.
 Advanced Distributed Learning is defined as structured learning that takes place without the physical presence of the instructor but may require mentors/factors to be physically present.
 Advanced Distributed Learning is enhanced with technology, which may include the use of one or more of the following media correspondence course materials, audio/videotapes, CD-ROMs, audio/video tele-training, interactive television, web-based instruction, and video conferencing. - 10.2.
 Eligibility.
-Credit for Advanced Distributed Learning is confined to reservists in duty status and enrolled in Air Force Institute of Advanced Distributed Learning (AFIADL) courses.
-After successful completion of the AFIADL course, the reservist will receive the appropriate points.
-Compensation will be determined according to DoDI 1215.21.
+Credit for Advanced Distributed Learning is confined to reservists in duty status and enrolled in qualified Air University or Air Force Career Development Agency courses.
+After successful completion of the course, the reservist will receive the appropriate points.
+Exception: Completion of Enlisted Joint Professional Military Education (EJPME) I and II on Joint Knowledge Online (JKO) will result in credit of the appropriate points (reference paragraph 2.2.)
+The effective date of this exception is 6 September 2019.
+Compensation will be determined according to DoDI 1215.21, Reserve Component (RC) Use of Electronic-Based Distributed Learning Methods for Training.
 (T-0) - 10.2.1.
 An officer will not earn points in a course specified for enlisted reservists.
-Likewise, enlisted reservists will not earn points in a course specified for officers.
+(T-2) Likewise, enlisted reservists will not earn points in a course specified for officers.
 (T-2) - 10.2.2.
-Reservists who complete Developmental Education via Advanced Distributed Learning must register for the course through their servicing Force Support Squadron or equivalent in order to receive point credit.
+Reservists who complete Developmental Education via Advanced Distributed Learning must register for the course through their servicing FSS or equivalent in order to receive point credit.
 (T-1) Reservists are only authorized to complete other service Developmental Education via Advanced Distributed Learning after first completing the comparable level of AF Developmental Education.
-(T-1) Reservists are not authorized to enroll directly with other service schools offering Developmental Education, and any Developmental Education completed by using such means will not be creditable for points.
-(T-2)
+Reservists are not authorized to enroll directly with other service schools offering Developmental Education, and any Developmental Education completed by using such means will not be creditable for points.
+(T-2) - 10.2.3.
+Enlisted reservists are authorized to self-register for EJPME I and EJPME II on JKO and are not required to complete service Developmental Education via Advanced Distributed Learning prior to receiving credit for completion of either of these two courses.